Morristown and Erie Railway: High Bridge Branch

 This is one of two branch lines M&E began operating in 1986.
 The High Bridge branch is owned by Morris County, New Jersey, and is leased to M&E. A former Central Railroad of New Jersey line called the High Bridge Branch, it splits from the Chester Branch at Ferromonte Junction and heads southwest through Succasunna and Flanders.
 The line ends west of U.S. Route 206 in Flanders.
 Originally excluded from the Conrail system in 1976, the line remained in service under a subsidy agreement by local authorities until 1981.
 Morris County purchased the line from the state in 1982.
-There was talk New Jersey Transit would use the line to connect their lines at High Bridge and Lake Junction to Hacketstown in 1983 but the plan never fell through.
+There was talk New Jersey Transit would use the line to connect their lines at High Bridge and Lake Junction to Hacketstown in 1983 but the plan fell through.
 The line south of Flanders to High Bridge was then dismantled and later became the Columbia Trail in 1995.